pyscript/docs/docs/api.md

 <div id="output"></div>  <!-- The display target -->
 ```

+!!! info

+    Sometimes code running on a worker gets stuck in an infinite loop and
+    becomes unresponsive.
+There are many complicated reasons why this might
+    happen, but when it does happen you likely want to break out of this
+    loop.
+This is where the `isStuck` and `notStuck` features come into play.

+    If you have code in the worker that could end up in an unresponsive
+    infinite loop, for example:

+    ```python
+    import time

+    while True:
+        time.sleep(1)
+        print("Stuck in a loop")
+    ```

+    ...then you only need wrap this code in the worker like this:

+    ```python
+    import time
+    from pyscript import sync
+    is_stuck = sync.isStuck
+    break_loop = sync.notStuck

+    def is_not_stuck(condition):
+        if is_stuck():
+            # this is a must to reset the "stuck" state
+            break_loop()
+            # throw an error to get out of the loop
+            raise RuntimeError('Worker was stuck, but now it is unstuck') return condition

+    while is_not_stuck(True):
+        time.sleep(1)
+        print("Stuck in a loop")
+    ```

+    From your code on the main thread you may have something like this:

+    ```python
+    from pyscript import PyWorker

+    w = PyWorker("sticky_code.py", type="micropython")

+    @when("click", "unstick_button")
+    def handle_unstick():
+        w.unstuck()
+    ```

+    This starts the worker with you code that could get into an infinite loop,
+    then defines a function that calls the `unstuck()` function on the worker
+    when a button on the UI is clicked.

 ### `pyscript.workers`

 The `pyscript.workers` reference allows Python code in the main thread to